TzviLip/jellicoe/README.md

 Go to supabase.com → New project.

 ### 2. Run the database schema
-Open `supabase-schema-COMPLETE.sql` → copy the entire file →
+Open `supabase-schema.sql` → copy the entire file →
 Supabase dashboard → SQL Editor → New query → paste → Run.

 This is the only time you ever need to use the Supabase SQL Editor.